-5.2.5 Unemployment, potential output, capacity utilisation

-The rate of capacity utilisation affects the rate of capital accumulation via the investment function in Equation (12).
-We use a simple mechanism to ensure realistic values of capacity utilisation in our simulations, by linking changes in unemployment to changes in output according to Okun's law.
-Equation (32) in the Appendix says that the deviation between potential and real output, $\bar{y}^j - y^j$, is closely related to the deviation of current unemployment, ξ^j , from its long-run average.
+5.2.5 Unemployment, potential output, and capacity utilisation output according to Okun's law.
+Equation (32) in the Appendix says that the deviation between potential and real output, $\overline{y}^j - y^j$, is closely related to the deviation of current unemployment, ξ^j , from its long-run average.
 The latter is calculated as the average of actual unemployment between 1982 and 2007, our period of interest.
 We thus obtain baseline values for potential output which we can then use as an exogenous variable for the scenario analysis.
 With the rate of capacity utilisation endogenous, the expansionary output effects of a fall in, e.g., the personal saving rate will be amplified via an accelerator effect.
 Autonomous capital stock growth (γ_1^j in Equation 12) is calibrated in such a way as to match the actual average GDP growth rates during the period of interest.